kaby76/AntlrVSIX/README.md

 This release is a mix of organizational and feature changes.
 There are some important bug fixes associated with synchronization (#87, #88, #89), and performance (#82, #90, #96).
-Getting a little bored, and realizing that is now time to take advantage of the LSP server, I added two new clients to support now three clients: VS2019, Emacs, and VSCode.
+Getting a little bored, and realizing that it is time to take advantage of the LSP server, I added two new clients to support now three clients: VS2019, Emacs, and VSCode.
+(I am working on the IntellijIdea and VIM clients.)
 And, in whatever free time I had, I added a few new commands to Trash.
 Under the covers, I replaced a basic library that I was using from Microsoft for the [Microsoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/),